JimmyWuMadchester/JimmyWuMadchester.github.io/_posts/2017-11-16-SurreyTour.md

 Dear friends,

 I'm trying to take you to the beautiful Surrey countryside for a fantastic trip.
 You will be able to walk the most loved outdoor picnicking spot Box Hill, which appears in Jane Austen's Emma.
-I'm sure you don't want to miss a wine tasting tour at the Denbies wineyard, one of the largest wine producers.
-[I know although 'English wine' just doesn't sound right. :|]
+I'm sure you don't want to miss a wine tasting tour at the Denbies wineyard, one of the largest wine producers in England.
+I know although 'English wine' just doesn't sound right. :|

-After a winter warming group Christmas lunch together at Denbies, we are heading to <The Adventure of the Reigate Squire> of Arthur Conan Doyle's Sherlock Holmes.
+After a winter warming group Christmas lunch together at Denbies, we are heading to &lt;The Adventure of the Reigate Squire&gt; of Arthur Conan Doyle's Sherlock Holmes.
 Besides a 12th century castle, we are going to take a walk around the lovely Reigate Priory Park, hunting for some winter's tale.

 The final part is a tour of my lovely rented house with my landlady being away. :)